 Funding

-Funding can be sourced either from developer contributions, or by pricing on-street parking at market rates, in accordance with Yarra’s recently adopted Pricing Policy.
+Funding can be obtained by pricing on-street parking at market rates, in accordance with Yarra’s adopted Pricing Policy, and Parking Management Strategy.

 Further guidance